Chapter 102-3 Advisory Opinions

 (2) The name of the requester;

-(D) The staff will periodically provide a list of pending requests to the advisory committee.
+(D) The staff will periodically review the list of requests and responses with the advisory committee and/or the commission.

 (A) Within its resources, the commission may provide assistance to any person who requests guidance on questions related to any topic covered by Chapter 102. of the Revised Code or sections 2921.42 and 2921.43 of the Revised Code, including requests made through telephone calls or electronic mail.